-All the major UK broadcasters, including the BBC, ITV, Channel 4 and Channel 5, have online TV services that enable you to catch up on programmes over the internet, or stream their channels live.
+All the major UK broadcasters, including the BBC, ITV, Channel 4 and Channel 5, have online TV services that enable you to catch up on programmes that you've missed over the internet, or even stream their channels live.

 If you plan to watch TV over the internet then we’d always recommend getting an 'unlimited' broadband package.
-Whether you're streaming or downloading content (see more on that below), it’s easy to quickly eat into your data allowance - if you're on a capped broadband package, then you could quickly run up additional charges.
+Whether you're streaming or downloading content (see more on that below), it’s easy to quickly eat into your data allowance - a capped broadband package could quickly run up additional charges.